 Hypertension - Severe headache, shoulder and neck pain, and blurred vision.

-Yasmin can interact with some of the other medicines you take and can cause unwanted side effects or might prevent the drug from working well.
+Yasmin can interact with some of the other medicines and can cause unwanted side effects or might prevent the drug from working well.
 Some of the drugs that can interact with Yasmin are:

 Rifampin - Antitubercular drug.